Frequently Asked Questions

 How is MiCRO funded?

-MiCRO’s business model depends on revenues from the insurance business generated, as well as grant funds allowing the organization to make high-risk up-front investments in new products and markets.
-MiCRO’s expansion into Central America has been supported by local insurance companies and microfinance institutions, as well as by the Inter-American Development Bank, the Swiss Agency for Development and Cooperation, Swiss Re, and Mercy Corps
+MiCRO’s business model depends on revenues from the insurance business generated, as well as own capital and grant funds allowing the organization to make high-risk up-front investments in new products and markets.
+MiCRO’s pilot phase in Central America has been supported by local insurance companies and microfinance institutions, as well as by the Inter-American Development Bank, the Swiss Agency for Development and Cooperation, Swiss Re, and Mercy Corps.

-How is the new index-based insurance product in Guatemala being offered?
+How are the new index-based insurance products in Guatemala and El Salvador being offered?

-The product is offered by Aseguradora Rural, a local insurer and it can be distributed by any financial institution offering productive loans.
+The products are offered by the local insurers Aseguradora Rural in Guatemala and Seguros Futuro in El Salvador, and can be distributed by any financial institution offering productive loans.

-What is the market for MiCRO’s index-based business interruption insurance products in Central America?
+What is the market for MiCRO’s index-based business interruption insurance products in Latin America?

-MiCRO currently has one insurance product available, a catastrophic risk index insurance in Guatemala, the first of its kind in Central America.
-MiCRO hopes to enroll up to 5,000 people in Guatemala over the next 12 months.
-As it expands, MiCRO plans to roll out a similar type of insurance product in El Salvador and Honduras in 2017.
-By the end of 2019, MiCRO expects to have enrolled 250,000 policyholders across Central America.
+MiCRO currently has two insurance products available, a catastrophic risk index insurance in Guatemala and El Salvador, the firsts of its kind in Central America.
+In addition to offering the solutions through other insurance companies and distribution channels in Guatemala and El Salvador, MiCRO plans to roll out a similar type of insurance product in Colombia and two additional Latin American countries within the next two years.
+By the end of 2020, MiCRO expects to have enrolled 80,000 policyholders across Latiln America.

 What catastrophic events are covered by micro’s new index-based insurance product in Guatemala?